Quick Facts: Earning an Ed.D. in Maryland

 University of Maryland Eastern Shore

-The Department of Education has a useful section on Financial Aid and Scholarships (internal & external)—doctoral students can apply for the Graduate Studies Grant Award.
+The Department of Education has a useful section on Financial Aid and Scholarships—UMES doctoral students can apply for a number of scholarships, including the Graduate Studies Grant Award.
 The School of Graduate Studies also has advice on Financial Assistance, with details on the Connective Graduate Studies Endowment Scholarship (students in Educational Leadership programs can apply), and USM Tuition Remission.
-There’s a separate section on Graduate Assistantships.
 And there’s a payment plan.

 Note: If a university name is missing from the list, we didn’t find specific examples of Ed.D. funding beyond private & federal loans and external aid.